Self-stabilizing Graph Exploration by a Single Agent: Deterministic Exploration

-\begin{theorem} Algorithm $\pdet{k}$ is a deterministic self-stabilizing exploration algorithm for all simple, undirected, and connected graphs with diameter less than or equal to $k+1$.
-Irrespective of $k$, the cover time is $O(m+nD)$ steps.
-The agent memory space is $O(\log k)$ and the memory space of each node $v$ is $O(\delta_v + \log k)$. \end{theorem}
+\begin{theorem} Algorithm $\pdet{k}$ solves the self-stabilizing exploration problem for all simple, undirected, and connected graphs with a diameter and maximum degree of at most $k$.
+The cover time is $O(m+nD)$ steps, regardless of the value of $k$.
+The memory requirement is $O(\log k)$ for both the agent and each node. \end{theorem}